- Provider

 Base Game and Key Features

-• Spell of Luck (3 scatters): 10 free spins.
-Golden Squares remain visible until a Rainbow activates them.
+- Spell of Luck: Three scatters trigger 10 free spins.
+Golden Squares persist until a Rainbow activates them.
 Minimum Coin value is 1x.
-Landing 2 or 3 scatters in the bonus awards +2 or +4 extra spins.

-• Feature Buys: BonusHunt FeatureSpins at 3x (five times more likely to trigger a bonus), RainbowCatching FeatureSpins at 60x (guarantees at least one win and one Rainbow per spin), Spell of Luck at 80x, Swiping the Streets at 250x.
+- Feature Buys: BonusHunt FeatureSpins (3x), RainbowCatching FeatureSpins (60x, guaranteed win and Rainbow per spin), Spell of Luck (80x), Swiping the Streets (250x).

 Le Bunny Bonus